WEAAD & Elder Abuse Awareness Month Resources

 These are among the conclusions contained in Reframing Aging: Gaining Momentum, which draws from an investigation supported by 8 leading national organizations on aging, including the American Society on Aging and AARP, to change the way Americans think about aging.

 World Elder Abuse Awareness Day provides the perfect opportunity to put theory into practice.
 A product of the initiative, “Gaining Momentum-Communications Toolkit,” offers a ‘quick start guide to using the framework, a list of common questions with reframed answers, and other valuable tools.
 Also available is “Reframing Aging,” a lecture series on how to use new, evidence-based framing strategies to communicate more powerfully about aging as a social policy issue.
 The American Society on Aging (ASA) hosted the Reframing Aging ASA Webinar Series.

-The following brochure "makeover" by WISE & Healthy Aging shows how it can be done.
+This "makeover" of an awareness day poster by WISE & Healthy Aging in Los Angeles demonstrates how the "Reframing Aging" approach can be applied to elder abuse prevention.
 (Click on each image to see the full brochures.)

 The California Association of Area Agencies on Aging (C4A) launched this campaign two years ago, which in 2017 demonstrated the following impressive results: